Juan Núñez III de Lara: Revolts against Alfonso XI

 During Lent of 1334, a squire of Juan Núñez de Lara gave Alfonso XI a letter, in which he informed the king that he was ending his vassal relationship with him.
 Enraged the king ordered the feet and hands the message bearer cut off, who was later beheaded.
 The king then considered attacking Juan Núñez de Lara, who was besieging the town of Cuenca de Campos.
 The king, after seizing the towns of Melgar and Morales, addressed Valladolid in order to recruit more troops.
 Soon after, they laid a series of ambushes against Juan Núñez de Lara, who managed to escape.
-Alfonso XI then decided to seize the strongholds of Vizcaya that were still loyal to Maria Diaz de Haro II, wife of Juan Núñez de Lara.
+Alfonso XI then decided to seize the strongholds of Vizcaya that were still loyal to María Díaz II de Haro, wife of Juan Núñez de Lara.
 Then the king besieged the fortresses of Villafranca Montes de Oca and Bustos and seized Peñaventosa, and ordered its demolition.
 Alfonso XI, after leaving some of his troops besieging the Peña de San Juan, he returned to Castile, where in the town of Agoncillo, ordered the execution of Juan Alfonso de Haro, for abuses committed by him in the kingdom, for his support of rebel barons, and for having appropriated funds belonging to the Crown.
 After the execution, Alfonso XI besieged the town of Henry, where Juan Núñez de Lara was located, while the sovereign ordered Rodrigo Alvarez of Asturias to the town of Torrelobatón, where Juana Núñez de Lara was located.
 Finding himself surrounded and unable to get help from his ally, Don Juan Manuel, Juan Núñez de Lara decided to make peace with the king.
 In order to terminate disputes, Alfonxo XI confirmed the lordship of Biscay on Juan Núñez de Lara.
 Juan Núñez de Lara agreed, in the future, to recognize Alfonso XI as his king and give him all that he required.
 Shortly thereafter, Don Juan Manuel made peace with Alfonso XI.